Quick Start

 In addition to plural rules, numbers can also match on ordinal rules, or just on exact values:

-.match {$count :number select=ordinal}
+.input {$count :number select=ordinal}

 one {{You are {$count}st.}}